 Sterile Processor Benefits

 Salary is important, but so are the benefits!
-Do not forget to review benefits when considering a job offer!

 Below are some common benefits a sterile processing technician might receive.